top of page

 RulesCard_Artifact.png

 Artifacts, unlike Abilities or Attacks/Spells, do not necessarily revolve around a Hero and don't need a Hero to be played.
-These are your general utility cards and play extenders, but can also be very specific and require certain strategies to be used.
-They can have the same sub-types as Attacks/Spells (except Attachment Artifacts are called Equipments and you equip Artifacts rather than attach them), and they have a Cost.
+These are your general utility cards and play-extenders, but can also be very specific and require certain strategies to be used.
+They can have the same sub-types as Attacks/Spells (except that Attachment Artifacts are called Equipments and you equip Artifacts rather than attach them), and they have a Cost.

 At the start of each turn, the turn player generates Gold.
 This Gold is used to pay for the use of Artifacts, meaning you can't play an infinite amount of them.